dabliss/bliss_sd_behavior_2017/README.md

 Code needed to reproduce the analysis of behavioral data in Bliss et al., 2017.

+For access to the data, please contact Dan Bliss at dpb6@nyu.edu.

-Please send bug reports and questions to dpb6@nyu.edu.
+Please send bug reports and any questions to dpb6@nyu.edu as well.

 ## Recipe